 Licorice root combines well with other herbs used to relieve respiratory problems.
 In fact, it strengthens the actions of other herbs.
 Licorice has been employed for centuries to support respiratory health.
-Modern science confirms that licorice enhances immune health.
+Furthermore, modern science confirms that licorice enhances immune health.
 Licorice works as a decongestant, clearing mucus and hastening healing.
 Also, its sweet flavor helps make less tasty herbs more palatable.

 9. Goldenseal Root

 Goldenseal root is a perennial herb that many people use to treat minor respiratory issues.
 It is an at-risk plant, so I prefer to use goldenseal only for serious infections.
 Overall, the most active compound in goldenseal is called berberine.
 Berberine is also found in Oregon grape root and barberry root.
-For minor ills, I prefer to use these herbs as alternatives to goldenseal.
+However, for minor ills, I prefer to use these herbs as alternatives to goldenseal.
 If you opt to use goldenseal, purchase organically cultivated roots only.

 10. Yerba Mate